Red-Teaming for Inducing Societal Bias in Large Language Models: Broader Impact Statement

 \section{Broader Impact Statement}

 This paper focuses on uncovering the limitations of language models and their potential for misuse.
 We introduce a novel technique that leverages knowledge graphs to identify vulnerabilities in language models, highlighting areas where improvements are needed.
+By publishing research in red-teaming, there is a possibility that the vulnerabilities found in our work may be used to exploit the language models mentioned.